hardpath/hardpath.github.io/_posts/2022-01-10-firewall-on-a-virtual-machine_vmware.md

   </tr>
 </table>

-This video describes how to set up a firewall on a Virtual Machine usign VMWare Workstation.
+This video describes how to set up a firewall on a Virtual Machine using VMWare Workstation.
 This is particularly useful not only to gain awareness of firewall functionalities but also to have a firewall on development and test environments using Virtual Machines.